 • Best for: Single-layer ranch and bungalow tear-offs

-This 10-yard can fits a tight driveway and holds heavy shingle weight for a single haul project.
+This 10-yard can fits a tight driveway for your small roofing tear-off while keeping shingle weight under tonnage.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Modesto home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.